nsafai/react-express-frontend/README.md

 Your goal is to connect this project to the server project and challenges from the previous class.

-Study the example code.
-It makes a couple calls to the [react-express-server](https://github.com/Product-College-Labs/react-express-project).
+Study the backend code.
+It makes a couple calls to the [react-express-server](https://github.com/nsafai/react-express-server).

 You should launch your express server from the previous class.
 It should be running on localhost:4000.
 This project should proxy to localhost:4000.
 The calls this project makes to your express may or may not work at this point, recall you changed the API.